In this guide, you will learn how to remove a lug nut from a spinning stud. This method can be used for removing keyed wheel studs as well.

 If all the above fails use a universal wheel lock remover key that will help speed things up.
 One of my favorite locking lug nut keys is Craftsman Damaged Nut Remover.
 It has excellent user ratings and it works well.

-These sockets are designed to remove striped and secure lug nuts.
+These sockets are designed to remove stripped and secure lug nuts.
 This product works by gripping the lug for maximum torque.
 Not only do they work on a locking lug nut, but it also works for stripped bolts such as oil pan drain bolt and engine bolts and so on.
 Another popular set that will help you remove the lug nut without a key is the IRWIN BOLT-GRIP Extractor.

 When using a universal wheel lock remover you need to keep in mind the depth of the lug nut, especially on alloy wheels.
 If the secure lug nut is too deep into the well, you may have a hard time getting the lug nut out without a deep well socket.🔺